Relieve Prenatal SI Joint Discomfort

 - Begin with your strong arm on a bench or box and your leg bent 90° on the bench, keeping your back straight and parallel to the floor.

 - With a dumbbell in the opposite hand, lift the weight towards your body, driving the elbows behind your body until the dumbbell is in line with your torso.
 Avoid shrugging your shoulders by keeping them back and down.

-- Hold for 3 seconds and squeeze your back muscles before lowering back down to the starting position.
+- Hold for 3 seconds and squeeze your back muscles before lowering back to the starting position.

 - Repeat for 15 reps.